How to wear a suit vest with style?

 © (Photo by Darren Gerrish/WireImage)

-Above, David Gandy, a true master of men's vests.
-One of the most stylish ways to wear it is with a three-piece suit.
-Choose textured materials, with a slightly "rough" hand, like here with mottled wool.
+Above, David Gandy, a true master of the men's waistcoat.
+One of the most elegant ways to wear it is with a three-piece suit.
+Then, opt for textured materials, with a slightly "rough" hand, like here with the mottled wool.

 Formal version vest